ikarus-project/ikarus/docs/website/01_framework/finiteElements.md

                  VolumeLoad p_volumeLoad = {}, const BoundaryPatch<GridView>* p_neumannBoundary = nullptr,
                  NeumannBoundaryLoad p_neumannBoundaryLoad = {})
 ```
-The first argument defines the basis function used to interpolate the solution field, while the second argument points to the finite element itself.
+The first argument defines the basis function used to interpolate the solution field, while the second argument points to the `gridElement` itself.
 The next set of arguments are related to the material law to be used.
 For the geometrically linear case, the Young's modulus and the Poisson's ratio are passed, and a `planeStress` material model is assumed.
 For the geometrically non-linear case, the material model is to be passed as an argument, for instance, the St. Venant-Kirchhoff material law or the Neo-Hookean material law.
 `volumeLoad` and `neumannBoundaryLoad` are optional parameters that could be passed as per the use case.